Julasoft-Dev/if-electricitymaps/README.md

 ## Testing model integration

-### Using local links

-For using locally developed model in `IF Framework` please follow these steps:
+### Install plugin

-1. On the root level of a locally developed model run `npm link`, which will create global package.
-It uses `package.json` file's `name` field as a package name.
-Additionally name can be checked by running `npm ls -g --depth=0 --link=true`.
+1. On the root level of a locally developed model run `npm run build`.
+2. Then use npm link to create a package that can be installed into IF: `npm link`.
+3. Now your plugin is ready to run in IF.
+First install your plugin by navigating to the if project folder and running:

+  ``npm link if-electricitymaps``

-2. Use the linked model in impl by specifying `name`, `method`, `path` in initialize models section.
+4. Use the linked model in impl by specifying `name`, `method`, `path` in initialize models section.

 ```yaml
 name: plugin-demo-link